Collinformatics/MOCHA/README.md

 Input sequences can only contain the standard 20 amino acids:

     'A', 'R', 'N', 'D', 'C', 'Q', 'E', 'G', 'H', 'I', 'L', 'K', 'M', 'F', 'P', 'S', 'T', 'W', 'Y', 'V'

+# Note:

+Defending upon how long your extracted motif is, the Bar Graphs might cut of part of the sequence when working with longer motifs.
+Or they could have excessive space when displaying shorter motifs.

+- To adjust the spacing on the bottom of the figure, open the script: functions.py

+- Find the line where this function the is defined: plotBarGraph

+- Adjust the "bottom" parameter in the line: fig.subplots_adjust(bottom=0.11)